New and used

 - Closeout merchandise stores like Tuesday Morning.
 We found several retired Beanie

-Babies and Buddies at some of the Tuesday Morning stores.
+Babies and Buddies at some of the Tuesday Morning stores a few years ago.
 One store even had some of the

 retired Walgreens exclusive Beanie Babies.